MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-create-remote-wmr.md

 Using the remote speech interface it's possible to register speech triggers with HoloLens 2 and have them remoted to the remote application.

-This additional member is required to track the state of the remote speech.
+The following extra member is required to track the state of the remote speech:

 ```cpp
 winrt::Microsoft::Holographic::AppRemoting::IRemoteSpeech::OnRecognizedSpeech_revoker m_onRecognizedSpeechRevoker;